meaniebeanie22/meaniebeanie22.github.io/chapters/the-man-of-the-island.md

 ## Short summary
 #### Events:
 1. Jim sees a creature running towards him, who lands on his knees begging - it's Ben Gunn
-2. Jim mentions the Hispanola, and they talk to eachother
+2. Jim mentions the *Hispaniola*, and they talk to each other
 3. We learn that Ben has dug up the treasure and has it stored
 4. We hear of Ben's misfortune that led to him being marooned
 5. A stockade has been set up by the mutineers